 Okay, we need to talk dog brushes.

-I have a full write up on these brushes that you can read [Article Link], but I’m going to skip over the detail and just tell you the 3 brushes, combs, rakes that you need to buy.
+I have a full write-up on these brushes that you can read in our article on how to prevent Goldendoodle matting, but I’m going to skip over the detail and just tell you the 3 brushes, de-matting combs, and rakes that you need to buy.

 Just buy them!
 You and your Goldendoodle can thank me later.

-brush.
-Hands down the best brushfor daily fur maintenance is a wet brush.
-You may already have one at home.
-I stole one from my daughters and tried in on Lexie.
-It was amazing.
-I brushed out her entire body and never had a single complaint.
-She let me brusheverywhere and she patiently sat there and let me work.
-[Amazon Link] dematting rake/ comb.
 This alone is a life changer when you need to quickly and painlessly remove a mat from your dog’s fur.
-I’m sure other brands work, but this one is cheap and it is the one I use.
+I’m sure other brands work, but this one is cheap, and it is the one I use.
 Many times this alone will remove a mat.
-[Amazon Link]

 Detangler Spray You Can Make At Home: And It Works!

-When it comes to removing mats from my doodles fur, this describes a lot of the things I have tried including Cowboy Magic and detangler spray from the drug store.
+When it comes to removing mats from my Goldendoodles fur, this describes a lot of the home remedies I have tried, including a few drops of coconut oil, a teaspoon aloe vera gel, a whole egg egg, cornstarch, drops of glycerin, olive oil, Cowboy Magic and detangler sprays from the drug store.

-My guess is, you might have even tried a product like this…
+My guess is that you might have even tried a product like this…

 Am I right?